-Every year, North Korea holds a lavish and extravagant celebration for its ruler known as the Arirang celebrations.
+Every year, North Korea holds a lavish and extravagant celebration for its ruler known as the Arirang celebrations, held at the May Day Stadium in Pyongyang.
 The Arirang celebrations can be classified in the same category as the Olympic celebrations.
 The audience is always treated to a highly choreographed show, the likes of which have only ever been seen at the Olympics.

 What is Arirang?

 The Arirang celebrations are a combination of dance, music, art, and patriotism, performed by tens of thousands of gymnasts and dancers.
 Not many people have ever photographed the Arirang celebrations, but French photojournalist Philippe Chancel has.

 The Arirang festivities depict a well-known Korean song by the same name.
 The Arirang song tells the tale of a young couple that is forcibly torn apart.
 In this case, the song refers to the division of North and South Korea.

 Most of Chancel’s photographs feature dancers at the festival who move in such a synchronized and uniform fashion that from a distance, it appears as if you are watching the transitions on a TV screen.
 The Arirang festival offered Chancel some of the best visual materials for the photographic series, which he also titled Arirang.

 Arirang is Chancel’s second North Korean project which he released after his first project DPRK.
 DPRK brought him the international recognition that resulted in publications and exhibitions of his works in several prestigious publications and galleries.

 Over the past 20 years, Philippe Chancel has been taking photographs in communist North Korea that explore the complex, shifting and ever-growing territory where art, photojournalism, and documentary meet.
 Phillipe is constantly evolving and so are his projects.